-Death toll from Pakistan mosque suicide bombing rises to 83
+Death toll from Pakistan mosque suicide bombing rises to 88

-PESHAWAR, Pakistan (AP) — The death toll from the previous day’s suicide bombing at a mosque in northwestern Pakistani rose to 83 on Tuesday, officials said.
-The assault on a Sunni mosque inside a major police facility was one of the deadliest attacks on Pakistani security forces in recent years.
+PESHAWAR, Pakistan (AP) — The death toll from a suicide bombing at a mosque in northwestern Pakistan rose to 88 on Tuesday, officials said.
+The assault, on a Sunni mosque inside a major police facility, was one of the deadliest attacks on Pakistani security forces in recent years.

 More than 300 worshippers were praying in the mosque in the city of Peshawar, with more approaching, when the bomber set off his explosives vest on Monday morning.
 The blast ripped through the mosque, killing and injuring scores and also blew off a part of the roof.